Penske buys Indianapolis Motor Speedway, IndyCar Series

 "The bug of motor racing got in my blood," Penske recalled about that day with his father, Jay.
 "I hope my dad is looking down at me and this group and saying 'Son, you did a good job.'"

-The speedway itself spun off multiple subsidiaries, including the IndyCar Series and Indianapolis Motor Speedway Productions, which are also being acquired by Penske Entertainment, a subsidiary of Penske Corp., which is owned by the billionaire.
+The speedway itself spun off multiple subsidiaries, including the IndyCar Series and Indianapolis Motor Speedway Productions, which also are being acquired by Penske Entertainment, a subsidiary of Penske Corp.

+Experts were unsure how to value the deal and Penske quipped to AP: "I haven't paid anything yet."
+But the sale was a bombshell in an industry that has struggled with declining attendance and interest over the past decade.

+"IndyCar has had a good few years but motorsports still has this challenge going forward," said Andrew Baker, director of motorsports studies at IUPUI in Indianapolis, whose campus is just a few miles from the speedway.
+"What people don't realize is how much it is on the business to business side.
+That's where Roger can help, is essential to the sport.
+It can spill over into things like hospitality and then they can use that to schmooze people and businesses and bring more sponsors into the sport."

-The deal was done in roughly six weeks and began when Tony George, grandson of Tony Hulman, approached Penske before the season-ending race in California in September.
+The deal was done in roughly six weeks.
+It began when Tony George, grandson of Tony Hulman, approached Penske before the season-ending race in California in September.
 George wished Penske luck in the championship battle, then asked "The Captain" if they could have a conversation about the speedway.

 "We as a family agreed we all needed to have a conversation with Roger Penske," George said.